 About the Site

 The upper Little Chazy River watershed contains a sandstone pavement pine barrens known locally as Altona Flat Rock.
 This portion of the watershed has become the site for the Ecosystem Studies Field Laboratory.
 The hydrological and meteorological equipment at the field laboratory is dedicated to undergraduate teaching and research.
 The nearby Lake Alice Wildlife Management Area is another resource for AESP faculty and students.

-The Combined Benefits of a Campus and a Field Station
+The Combined Benefits of a Campus & a Field Station

 The AESP academic program features day-long classes which allow the timely integration of lecture theory with “hands-on” science in the laboratories or in the field.
 This teaching format has been extremely popular with the more than 1,100 students who have participated in the program since its inception in 1972.